This September 2025 trip is full! See the website for more:

 All aboard for Samarkand!

-From Tashkent we board the air-conditioned and comfortable fast train to Samarkand.
+From Tashkent we board the air-conditioned fast train to Samarkand.
 Seasoned travelers consider Samarkand as one of the most beautiful cities in the world, not only for the stunning historical monuments but also for the tree-shaded avenues and lovely green city parks.
 It was an important trade stop along the Silk Road and was at the forefront of early Islamic architecture.

-We’ll visit the mausoleums of Shah-i-Zinda, where Tamerlane built elaborate tiled mosaic tombs for his favorite wives, his wet-nurse and his sisters.
-We can visit a silk carpet factory, the Afrosiab museum and the fascinating Observatory of visionary astronomer, Ulughbek.
+We’ll visit a carpet workshop, the Afrosiab museum and the fascinating Observatory of visionary astronomer, Ulughbek.
 We’ll see the towering tomb of Emir Timur (Tamerlane), founder of the Timurid Empire.
-Prominent landmarks include the iconic Registan, a plaza bordered by three ornate, majolica-covered madrasas dating to the 15th and 17th centuries.
+Prominent landmarks include the iconic Registan, a plaza bordered by three ornate, tile-covered madrasas dating to the 15th and 17th centuries.
+The Registan Square is lit with floodlights at night and looks magical.

 Next Stop Bukhara!